 How Often Will I Need to Schedule Appointments During Treatment?

 Drs.
-Resnick and Rosenfeld like to see Invisalign patients about every month to month-and-a-half.
+Rosenfeld likes to see Invisalign patients about every month to month-and-a-half.
 The visits are quick and painless, but necessary to ensure that your teeth are moving according to schedule.
 You will also receive you next set of aligners at these visits.

 How Do I Care for My Aligners?